The Xometry app works best with JavaScript enabled!

 DXF Requirements

-Cut files only
+Cut lines only

-Because annotations (like bubble annotations or tolerances) are not part of the geometry, we are able to filter those out.
-However, tolerance callouts will need to be specified in the instant quote and included in an attached drawing for accurate pricing.
+If your parts require specific tolerances beyond our default manufacturing standards, tolerance callouts will need to be specified in the instant quote and included in an attached drawing for accurate pricing.

-Does not contain title blocks
+No title blocks

-All 2D geometry must be in the XY-plane
+All geometry must be in the XY-plane

 All drawing features must be oriented in the XY plane.
 Make sure the file is a 2D (not 3D) DXF file.
+Remember, instant quotes are supported for our Sheet Cutting process only with DXF files.

 No inserts or assembled components